 If you are struggling to buy food, many food banks are staying open to support people during the coronavirus crisis.
 However the numbers of sessions are being reduced and you will be given or sent a pre-packed food parcel.
 You can find your local food bank through The Trussell Trust.

 Many charities offer non-repayable grants to people who are struggling financially.
 To see if there are any grants which may be able to help you, visit Turn2us.

 Council assistance support schemes

-If you Scotland you can apply for a Crisis Grant.
-The grant can cover the cost of an emergency such as, an unexpected crisis or a gap in your normal income.
+In Scotland you can apply for a Crisis Grant.
+The grant can cover the cost of an emergency such as an unexpected crisis or a gap in your normal income.

 To get personal advice on how to deal with your debts, use our Digital Advice Tool.
 Tell us about your situation and your debts, and our tool will advise you on the solutions suitable for you.